advancedresearch/advancedresearch.github.io/blog/2017-08-25-homotopy-and-geometry.md

 This means that a homotopy, from a path semantics perspective, is really about a particular kind of functions.

-For example, a line can be thought of a higher order function that constructs a function of type `Real -> Point`:
+For example, a line can be thought of as a higher order function that constructs a function of type `Real -> Point`:

 ```
 line : (Point, Point) -> (Real -> Point)